wmathurin/SimpleApollo/README.md

 - provide integration with back-end (decomposition of queries and composition of results),
 - execute the requested mutations and queries.

-The back-end integration is usually done through "resolvers" that can do things like get object by id, run named query or mutation etc.
+The back-end integration is usually done through "resolvers" that can do things like get object by id, run query or mutation (which are defined in the schema).

 Major GraphQL clients include Apollo Client and Relay.
 GraphQL servers are available for multiple languages, including JavaScript, Python, Ruby, Java, C#, Scala, Go, Elixir, Erlang, PHP, and Clojure.